A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Specific or Universal Speedup

-Structured pruning removes entire filters, channels, neurons, or even layers (\cite{huang2018data}) as shown in Fig.~\ref{Fig:visualization-structured-pruning}(b) and can rebuild a narrow model with a regular structure.
-It does not need the support of special hardware and software (such as sparse convolution libraries) and can directly speed up networks and reduce the size of the neural networks \cite{liu2021group,nonnenmacher2022sosp, luo2017thinet,li2017pruning}.
-Besides, filter and channel pruning can be considered equivalent because pruning a filter in layer $i$ is equivalent to pruning the corresponding channels in layer $i+1$ \cite{ding2019approximated}, as shown in Fig.~\ref{Fig:visualization-structured-pruning}(a).
+Structured pruning removes entire filters (\cite{you2019gate}), channels (\cite{liu2021group,ashkboos2024slicegpt}), transformer attention heads (\cite{ma2023llmpruner}), or even layers (\cite{men2024shortgpt}), as shown in Fig.~\ref{Fig:visualization-structured-pruning} (a) and Fig.~\ref{Fig:visualization-structured-pruning} (b), and can rebuild a narrow model with a regular structure~\footnote{For Transformers \cite{vaswani2017attention}, deleting rows (columns) of weight matrices is similar to pruning filters (channels) for CNNs.}.
+It does not require the support of special hardware and software (such as sparse convolution libraries) and can directly speed up networks and reduce the size of the neural networks \cite{liu2021group,nonnenmacher2022sosp, luo2017thinet,li2017pruning}.